Skip links

 in Tags

-The US FDA approves the use of mosquito genetic modification (GMO) techniques to combat the spread of the Zika virus, which has caused so much pain and death in Brazil and other nations, and is now also showing up in Florida.
-The approved technique was
+The U.S. FDA approves the use of genetic modification (GMO) techniques for mosquitoes to combat the spread of the Zika virus, which has caused so much pain and death in Brazil and other nations, and which is now also appearing in Florida.
+The approved technique

 February 2015